small-tech/jsdb/README.md

 _[2]['name'] = `Osky`;
 ```

 (Note: the format is a work-in-progress like the rest of the project at the moment.
-I am considering cleaning up the superfluous length statements and weighing up the performance hit of maintaining state to enable that versus the potential use cases of a cleaner log – like history replay for example – and file size/initial load speed, which is really not too much of a concern given that they occur at server start for our use cases).
+I’m considering cleaning up the superfluous length statements and weighing up the performance hit of maintaining state to enable that versus the potential use cases of a cleaner log – like history replay for example – and file size/initial load speed, which is really not too much of a concern given that they occur at server start for our use cases).

 ## It’s just JavaScript!